Sebastianism: Sebastianism in Portugal

 The first and greatest proponent of Sebastianism was a supporter of King António in exile by the name of Dom João de Castro (grandson of the viceroy of India of the same name).
 After the death of King António, Dom João published a series of writings expounding the idea that King Sebastian was "the Hidden One", foretold to lead Portugal and all Christian nations in the unification of the Earth and the creation of one, last, Fifth Empire that was to succeed the four previous great earthly empires, based on the Book of Daniel, the Book of Revelation, and most importantly the messianic verses of António Gonçalves de Bandarra, written a few decades prior.
-He published three books and wrote over twenty other volumes of manuscripts during his exhile in Paris, between the end of the 16th century and 1623.
+He published three books and wrote over twenty other volumes of manuscripts during his exile in Paris, between the end of the 16th century and 1623.
 The most important was Paráfrase e Concordância de Algumas Profecias de Bandarra, published in 1603.
 They proved especially popular among the Portuguese who resented foreign rule, and were quoted by later Sebastianists and proponents of a Fifth Monarchy, such as Sebastião de Paiva in Tratado da Quinta Monarquia and Félix da Costa in Exposição do XI, XII & XII Capítulos do IV Livro do Profeta Esdras.

 The idea that Sebastian awaited the proper time to reveal himself on an unknown island spread spontaneously.
 It was named by some as the Ilha Encoberta ("Shrouded Island") and by others as Antilia, reminiscent of unidentified mythical islands which geographers, sailors and cartographers hypothesized to exist, or claimed to have sighted and even visited.

 When Portugal revolted from Habsburg rule in 1640, King John IV of Portugal had to swear to yield his throne to Sebastian, who would have been 86 years old by that point.